-Consider these if you expect to have routine doctor and specialist visits to monitor one or more chronic conditions.
-In addition, if you are planning for blood tests, other diagnostic testing, and medication costs, Gold or Platinum plans are likely to give you the most financial protection but have higher fixed monthly costs.
+A higher level plan may be an option if you expect to have routine doctor and specialist visits to monitor one or more chronic conditions.
+In addition, if you are planning for blood tests, other diagnostic testing and medication costs, these plans may provide you the most financial protection but with higher fixed monthly costs.

-\For people under 30 or with certain exemptions.
+^{}For people under 30 or with certain exemptions.
 These plans cover the same essential health benefits as other metal level plans; include coverage for certain preventive services at no cost; and cover at least three primary care visits per year before the deductible is met.